top of page

 Can I Be a Christian and Not Attend Church?

+This is a common question that gets asked.
 Maybe you grew up in church and walked away.
-Maybe you never really went but you'd call yourself a Christian — you believe in God, you try to do right by people, you pray sometimes.
+Maybe you never really went but you'd call yourself a Christian: you believe in God, you try to do right by people, you pray sometimes.
 Maybe you got hurt.
 Maybe life just got busy.

 "They devoted themselves to the apostles' teaching and to fellowship, to the breaking of bread and to prayer." — Acts 2:42

-Paul's letters are almost entirely written to churches — collections of real, messy, imperfect people trying to follow Jesus together.
+Paul's letters are almost entirely written to churches.
+He wrote to real, messy, imperfect people trying to follow Jesus together.
 He describes believers as a body.
 Not a collection of bodies.
 One body, with many parts.
+And some of those churches got dysfunctional.

 There's one passage in the New Testament that speaks most directly to this question: